Let’s talk about pain & behaviour and why so often you will see professionals recommend getting a vet check first.

 I have barely slept which has made my temperament short.

-Partly for relief for those 2 seconds from the constant throbbing that’s going on in my head and partly to give myself another pain point to focus on, again to take my mind off and away from my other pain.
+Partly for relief for those 2 seconds from the constant throbbing that’s going on in my head and partly to give myself another pain point to focus on, again to take my mind off and away from my original tooth pain.

-Dogs will do this too and can self-harm to give themself a focus point when they are in some form of discomfort or pain.
+Dogs will do this too and can self-harm to give themselves a focus point when they are in some form of discomfort or pain.

 No matter how much training you do with a dog, if the underlying issue is pain, you are never going to solve the behaviour that has manifested out of that.

 Any change in behaviour should always have a vet check first, prior to looking at it from a behaviour point of view.